 Minimum age for sales and transfers: California generally prohibits people from selling handguns to anyone under age 21, and from selling, loaning, or transferring firearms of any type to minors under 18.1 These restrictions are subject to certain exceptions, such as for the transfer of a long gun to a minor by the minor’s parent or legal guardian.2

-Since January 1, 2019, licensed firearms dealers have also generally been prohibited from selling or transferring firearms of any type to people under 21, unless the recipient is a member of the Armed Forces or law enforcement.3 These restrictions apply to private party firearm sales or transfers conducted through a licensed dealer, pursuant to California law.
-State law does, however, permit certain sales or transfers to occur without the participation of a licensed dealer, such as between certain immediate family members.
+Licensed firearms dealers are also generally prohibited from selling or transferring handguns and most semiautomatic rifles to people under 21, subject to certain exceptions for people with valid hunting licenses, or who are members of the Armed Forces or law enforcement.3 These restrictions apply to private party firearm sales or transfers conducted through a licensed dealer, pursuant to California law.
+State law does, however, permit certain sales or transfers to occur without the participation of a licensed dealer, such as between certain immediate family members.4

-Minimum age for possession: California law prohibits minors from possessing a handgun.6 Exceptions to this prohibition include situations where a parent or legal guardian is present or has consented to the possession.7 In addition, minors may, with the consent of a parent or guardian, possess handguns when engaged in certain recreational sports, including, but not limited to, competitive shooting; agricultural, ranching, or hunting activities; and any motion picture, television, or video production, or entertainment or theatrical events, the nature of which involves the use of a firearm.8
+Minimum age for possession: California law prohibits minors from possessing a handgun.7 Exceptions to this prohibition include situations where a parent or legal guardian is present or has provided consent.8 In addition, minors may, with the consent of a parent or guardian, possess handguns when engaged in certain recreational sports, including, but not limited to, competitive shooting; agricultural, ranching, or hunting activities; and any motion picture, television, or video production, or entertainment or theatrical events, the nature of which involves the use of a firearm.9

 There is no minimum age to possess rifles and shotguns in California.